femtomc/Jaynes.jl/docs/franklin/architecture.md

 If this is true, you can compute expectations with respect to $P(x)$ by sampling from $Q(x)$ and then correcting for the fact that you're not sampling from $P(x)$.

 In the code, here you sample from $P(x)$ with the call to `propose` - this produces a proposal `CallSite` (here, `pmap`) and the score of the proposal sample with respect to its own prior.
-Then, we merge the `pmap` into the set of observations using `merge!` - this simultaneously produces a new `AddressMap` (which will constrain addresses in any call) and checks if there is overlap. **If there is overlap, it is a support error**.
+Then, we merge the `pmap` into the set of observations using `merge!` - this simultaneously produces a new `AddressMap` (which will constrain addresses in any call) and checks if there is overlap.
+If there is overlap, it is a support error - so this is checked for.
 Finally, we call `generate` with the new `AddressMap` and compute the importance weight `gw - pw` to store in the collection of log weights.

 Now, it becomes simple to apply importance sampling inference - because it has been built from the interface calls to execution contexts.